Championnat National 1: History

-The amateur championship of France was created in 1993 under the name National 2 as an heir to the now-defunct Division 3.
-The league's debut coincided with the creation of the Championnat National, the third division of French football, which is commonly known as National.
+The league was created in 1993 under the name Championnat National 2, as an heir to the now-defunct Division 3.
+The league's debut coincided with the creation of the Championnat National, the third division of French football, commonly known as National.
 For the first three years of the competition, an amateur champion was crowned in France regardless of whether the club was amateur or a reserve team.
 In 1998, the French Football Federation changed the competition's format creating two separate tables; one for the amateur clubs and another for the reserve teams of professional clubs.
-The dual tables allowed the league to declare a champion for the amateurs and the reserves with four team tournaments being held following the conclusion of league play to determine the champions.
-At the same time the competition was renamed Championnat de France Amateur (CFA).
+The dual tables allowed the league to declare a champion for the amateurs and the reserves, with four team tournaments being held following the conclusion of league play to determine the champions.
+At the same time, the competition was renamed Championnat de France Amateur (CFA).
 In 2001, the federation ended this style and reverted to the original format allowing both the amateur clubs and reserve teams to be grouped together based on their regional location.
 The winner of each group would then earn promotion to the Championnat National, unless the club is a reserve team.
 Meanwhile, the reserve teams continued to use the previous format with the best reserve teams of each group being inserted into a tournament to decide the reserves' champion.

-In 2017, the FFF reorganised amateur football along the lines of the 2016 reorganisation of the Regions of France, creating Championnat National 2 and Championnat National 3 to replace CFA and CFA2.
-For National 2 this was in effect just a change of name, whilst National 3 saw a major restructure.
+In 2017, the FFF reorganised amateur football along the lines of the 2016 reorganisation of the Regions of France, creating the Championnat National 2 and Championnat National 3 to replace CFA and CFA2.
+For National 2, this was in effect just a change of name, whilst National 3 saw a major restructure.

-As part of the restructure of the French football leagues system between 2022 and 2026, the league was reduced from 64 teams across 4 groups in 2022–23, to 56 across 4 groups in 2023–24, and will have 48 teams across 3 groups from 2024–25.
+As part of the restructure of the French football leagues system between 2022 and 2026, the league was reduced from 64 teams across 4 groups in 2022–23, to 56 across 4 groups in 2023–24, and will have 48 teams across 3 groups from 2024 to 2025.

+Ahead of the 2026–27 season, National 2 was renamed to Championnat National 1.